← All workflows

 What you get

-• Non-Binding / Binding Provision Split
+• Non-Binding / Binding Provision Split Table

-• Preferred Stock Rights (Dividends, Liquidation, Anti-Dilution)
+• Preferred Stock Rights (Dividends, Liquidation, Conversion, Anti-Dilution)

-• Governance & Board Composition
+• Governance and Board Composition Terms

-• Investor Rights & Protective Provisions
+• Investor Rights and Protective Provisions

 What it handles

-• Governance and board composition framework
+• Governance and board composition provisions tailored to round stage

 Required documents

-• Company Details & Cap Table
+• Company Information & Cap Table

 .pdf, .docx, .xlsx